captn-jakub/scripts/README.md

+# The Good Vibes Club

+Repository of Blood on the Clocktower scripts and homebrew creations for use by the members of our Discord server.

 # Contributing

-New content can be added via pull request into main.
+New content can be added via pull request into `main`:
+* fork the repository
+* make your changes
+* open a pull request

-A workflow will run to validate against the schema in ThePandemoniumInstitute/botc-release repo.
+A workflow will run to validate against the schema in `ThePandemoniumInstitute/botc-release repo`.
 A copy of the schema is available here for convenience.
 If the workflow fails on the pull request, fix all issues with the JSON file before merging.

 Custom scripts should be placed in the `custom` directory.

 Homebrew (either full scripts or individual characters) should be placed in a dedicated subdirectory of `homebrew`.

-List all new content in the appropriate section below, with a local link to the JSON file, and a link to the Almanac, if applicable.
+List all new content in the appropriate section below, with a local link to the JSON file, and a link to the Almanac and the script database, if applicable.

+# Contents

-# Custom Scripts
+## Custom Scripts

+Scripts using standard characters.
+Scripts built around a specific homebrew character should be placed in that characters homebrew directory.

-## A Few Good Men
+### A Few Good Men

 [v0.1 by capt'n jakub](custom/A_Few_Good_Men.json)